 In other words, the passage of time exists only subjectively, only in the experience of consciousness.
 The Now is simply where the consciousness is along the static life-line of the body.

 As you drive down a dark road in the night, your headlights make a flood of light that moves along the road with you.
 The blaze of illumination lights up one section of the road after another, always lighting up the road where you are.
 In a logically identical manner, the viewpoint of consciousness moves along your life-line ‘lighting up’ each moment in turn.
 And the Now passes into the future.

 The life-line is now known as the ‘worldline’, meaning the whole four-dimensional existence of an object, strung out in the four-dimensional space-time.
 The worldline is the ‘rail’ along which the Now passes.
 Subjectively, as it does so, the moving viewpoint gives rise to the experience of the passage of time.

 This is so at odds with the current worldview it is generally ignored completely.
 But this is the only known explanation.
 And it works perfectly, as illustrated in The Now.

 Weyl’s explanation makes perfect sense.
 But then we are led to the inevitable conclusion that consciousness is a phenomenon of a very special nature.
+It has to be to the moments along the lifeline as the movie projector is to the frames of the movie.
 In order to pass through the static space-time, it must necessarily be a property of the universe itself.
-It can only be ‘universe consciousness’.
 This is the insurmountable problem with respect to physics.